-Specializing in treating the adolescent athlete, we not only provide therapy post injury, but seek to implement pre-sport participation movement screens and our 8-week Academy Training programs that have been shown to reduce overuse and non-contact injuries.
-Some of the statistics below support the need for Physical Therapy Intervention at the youth sport level.
+Specializing in treating the adolescent athlete, we not only provide therapy post-injury but seek to implement pre-sport participation movement screens and our 8-week Academy Training programs that have been shown to reduce overuse and non-contact injuries.
+Some of the statistics below support the need for Physical Therapy Intervention at the youth sports level.

-Founder of PREP Performance Center, a physical therapy and sports performance facility, Mary Kate emphasizes the importance of creativity, innovation, education, community involvement, injury prevention and integration with sports performance.
-Mary Kate’s team is providing cutting edge therapy and sports performance that helps athletes of all ages train like the pros and develop into well rounded athletes despite early sports specialization.
+Founder of PREP Performance Center, physical therapy, and sports performance facility, Mary Kate emphasizes the importance of creativity, innovation, education, community involvement, injury prevention, and integration with sports performance.
+Mary Kate’s team is providing cutting-edge therapy and sports performance that helps athletes of all ages train like the pros and develop into well-rounded athletes despite early sports specialization.

-Mary Kate and Lois utilized their skills as former collegiate and high school athletes to develop the knowledge base and skills necessary to run a unique and growing clinic.
-Mary Kate has the mindset of an elite athlete and implements similar practices into her business to not only provide quality physical therapy, but unmatched education and customer service.
-Mary Kate has lead a team of 6 employees through the first 2.5 years of a new business and continues to pursue avenues that will keep physical therapy relevant as health care changes and the need for technology is integrated into healthcare.
+Mary Kate utilized their skills as a former collegiate and high school athlete to develop the knowledge base and skills necessary to run a unique and growing clinic.
+Mary Kate has the mindset of an elite athlete and implements similar practices into her business to not only provide quality physical therapy but unmatched education and customer service.
+Mary Kate has to lead a team of 6 employees through the first 2.5 years of a new business and continues to pursue avenues that will keep physical therapy relevant as health care changes and the need for technology is integrated into healthcare.
 She is willing to take risks and is always looking for the X-Factor that will keep her and her team ahead of the game.